 Pumpkin Skin Mask

 If the thought of eating a yummy pumpkin pie puts you in a good mood, here’s news for you.
 Eating pumpkin works wonders for your mood.
-Pumpkin seeds have a high percent of tryptophan, a type of amino acid that produces a neurotransmitter named serotonin.
-Research has revealed that deficiency in serotonin can lead to anxiety and depression.12
+Pumpkin seeds have a high amount of tryptophan, a type of amino acid that is the building block of a mood-lifting neurotransmitter named serotonin.
+Research has revealed that deficiency in serotonin can lead to anxiety and depression.13

-Since pumpkins are rich in tryptophan, they could act as a sleep stimulants.13 Tryptophan produces serotonin and this, in turn, relaxes and calms you, so you eventually fall asleep.
+Since pumpkins are rich in tryptophan, they could also act as a sleep stimulants.14 Tryptophan produces serotonin and this, in turn, relaxes and calms you, so you eventually fall asleep.
 A few experts even claim this could be the reason why people tend to sleep after a heavy Thanksgiving feast.

 One study found out munching on pumpkin seeds helped reduce the risk of bladder stones.
-It also helped decrease bladder pressure, increase bladder compliance, and reduce urethral pressure.17
+It also helped decrease bladder pressure, increase bladder compliance, and reduce urethral pressure.18

-Menopausal women can give a sigh of relief.
+Menopausal women can heave a sigh of relief.
 A recent study revealed pumpkin seed oil reduced postmenopausal signs.
-This includes headaches, hot flashes, and joint pains.18
+This includes headaches, hot flashes, and joint pains.19